General meaning

 Professional negotiations revolve around contracts and collaboration conditions.

-In the field of work, this combination generally refers to contract negotiations, partnerships, renewals, or hiring conditions.
-Birds indicate the phase of exchanges: meetings, calls, emails, repeated appointments.
+In the work context, this combination generally refers to contract negotiations, partnerships, renewals, or hiring conditions.
+Birds indicate the phase of exchanges: meetings, calls, emails, and repeated appointments.
 The Ring embodies the agreement itself, the clause, the promise of collaboration, or the renewal of a commitment.
 It may involve an employee discussing their contract, a freelancer adjusting a service, or an organization renegotiating a long-term partnership.
-The essence of Rider reminds that an operational compromise must emerge from these discussions, while the obscuring of Child suggests a new project, an activity in launch, or a function yet to be built that is playing out in the background.
+The essence of the Rider reminds us that an operational compromise must emerge from these discussions, while the obscuring of the Child suggests a new project, an activity in launch, or a function yet to be built that is unfolding in the background.

 Money and material security